top of page

 How we collaborate with Larkley: We collaborate by sharing access to resources and services.
 Larkley provides specialised personnel to deliver capability development training for front line entities and Government stakeholders on victim identification and trafficking in persons related crime, such as, forced criminality.
 We collaborate by sharing contacts, skill sets and resources on the ground when managing trafficking in persons cases through the Global Alms Counter Trafficking Unit.
 We provide information for research purposes on trafficking in persons case outcomes, trends and cycles.
 We coordinate skills enhancement training opportunities for front line entities and Government stakeholders.

-How we collaborate with the British Embassy, Bangkok: We collaborate by sharing access to resources and services.
-We share contacts, skill sets and resources on the ground when managing trafficking in persons cases involving people from Commonwealth Nations through the Global Alms Counter Trafficking Unit.
+How we collaborate with Embassies: We collaborate by sharing access to resources and services.
+We share contacts, skill sets and resources on the ground when managing trafficking in persons for forced criminality cases involving individuals and groups from different Nations across the globe through the Global Alms Counter Trafficking Unit.
+We have formal partnerships with 6 Embassies and directly collaborate with 30 Embassies based in Thailand or across Southeast Asia.

 bottom of page